isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 Generally, the returned list is not sorted in any particular order.
 Some lease database backends may sort leases in ascending order of addresses, but the controlling client must not rely on this behavior.
-In cases of highly distributed databases, such as Cassandra, ordering may be inefficient or even impossible.
+In cases of highly distributed databases, such as Cassandra (now deprecated), ordering may be inefficient or even impossible.

 The ``count`` parameter contains the number of returned leases on the